-Convex and Concave Mirrors – Definition, Ray Diagrams, Formulae 2023
+Convex Mirror & Concave Mirror – Definition, Ray Diagrams, Formulae 2024

-In Physics students often encounter the term spherical mirrors, in order to find out how light is deflected and at what angles.
-As many concepts and chapters are directly derived from it.
-And taking about spherical mirrors, there are two types, Convex and Concave.
-Each mirror has a different principle, and ray diagram, as well as formula, which we are going to explain in much more detail.
+In Physics, students often encounter the term, spherical mirrors, while learning about how light is deflected and at what angles.
+Several concepts and chapters are directly derived from it.
+There are two types of spherical mirrors, Convex Mirrors and Concave Mirrors.

 What are Plane Mirror and Spherical Mirror?